surgeventures/surgex/GUIDE.md

 #### Reasoning

-It's a convention that passes through many languages.
-It looks good and so there's no reason to make an exception for Elixir on this one.
+It's a convention that passes through many languages - it looks good and so there's no reason to make an exception for Elixir on this one.

 #### Examples